Vegan Sweet Potato Brownies

 Vegan sweet potato brownies!
-This fudgy, chocolatey and rich treat makes a perfect healthy dessert or snack that is also perfect for special occasions, and is made with just a handful of ingredients.
+This fudgy, chocolatey and rich treat makes a perfect healthy dessert or snack that is also perfect for bringing along to picnics and entertaining, and is made with just a handful of ingredients.
 Gluten-free and oil-free.

-At least 20% of my diet at the moment is desserts (and I think many people can relate to this whenever Christmas is almost here).
+At least 20% of my diet at the moment is desserts.
 As I’ve mentioned, I had no time to bake while at university so I’ve been using the vacation period to go all out and test a large amount of sweet recipes.
-Thankfully, both my mum and I love sweet treats, and there’s no better time to bake than around the festive season!
+Thankfully, both my mum and I love sweet treats, so all of my recipe testing – even if not 100% successful – never goes to waste!

 About these vegan sweet potato brownies

-I also added a handful of vegan marshmallows to this recipe, but I know that they aren’t accessible to everyone, so this step is entirely optional.
-The rest of the ingredients are pretty simple: dark chocolate, maple syrup, almond butter, coconut flour and a pinch of salt!
+The rest of the ingredients are pretty simple: dark chocolate, maple syrup, peanut butter, coconut flour and a pinch of salt!
 The end result is so good that whenever I make them, they disappear in minutes.
 No one can ever tell that they contain sweet potato!
 They’re even great as a breakfast option, or for bringing along to a brunch buffet.

 You’ll love these sweet potato brownies because they are: